tony-albanese/ci-project-4/README.md

 ## Delete a Book
 Next to each book is a link for the user to delete a book.
 Upon clicking, the book is deleted and the user is redirected to the home page.
 > As a user, I can delete a book from list so that I can keep my recommendations current and germane.
+## Modify a Book Entry
+With each book is a link to edit the book.
+Here, the user is taken to a form field pre-populated with the book's details.
+They can change the fields as they like.
+When they press update, the new details are updated in the database and the user is taken back to the home page.
+> As a user, I can modify a book so that I can correct mistakes or improve content.

+## Leaving a Comment
+When the user clicks on the View Comments link, they are taken to a page where all of the books comments are displayed.
+And a form is given for the user to enter their own comment.
+> As a user, I can comment on a book so that I can share my opinion about the book with the community.

 # Testing
 The testing done here is BDD testing.